 Final Words

-If you’re looking to reward yourself with a premium candy thermometer then the Lightbeam Digital Spatula Thermometer is hard to beat.
-It looks great, is built with quality materials and has some excellent features.
+If you’re looking to reward yourself with a premium candy thermometer, then the Lightbeam Digital Spatula Thermometer is hard to beat.
+It looks great, is built with quality materials, and has some excellent features.
 It’s incredibly helpful to be able to incorporate a thermometer into a spatula because that’s one less utensil you need to pull out of the cupboard (and wash).

+What’s your all-time favorite candy thermometer?
+Do you prefer analogue or digital better?
 What’s your all-time favorite cheese slicer?
-Perhaps you have a selection of tools, which you pull out, depending on the occasion?
+Perhaps you have a selection of tools that you pull out, depending on the occasion.
 Let us know in the comments below.

 Leave a Reply